laurentiucretu68/laurentiucretu68/README.md

 <p>

 - Computers and Information Technology - 2nd year @Faculty of Mathematics and Computer Science, University of Bucharest. 🎓
-- I’m currently working with C/C++, PHP, Java and Python ⚡
+- I’m currently working with NodeJS, Fastify, MongoDB and Java ⚡
-- Seeking opportunities to work in a challenging environments and push my boundaries. ✅
 </p>